rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

 			- about Types of HTTP request methods/ways

 - Lab setup
-    - Topic 6 + 7 : Lab setup
+    - Lecture 6 + 7 : Lab setup
-    - Topic 8 : All About Linux
+    - Lecture 8 : All About Linux
         - What is Linux
         - features of Linux
         - Basic File System of Linux
-    - Topic 9 : linux commands
+    - Lecture 9 : linux commands
-    - Topic 10 : More Linux Commands
+    - Lecture 10 : More Linux Commands
         - 3 playstore in kali

 - IG
-    - Topic 10 + 12 + 13 : IG / Footprinting & Reconnaissance
+    - Lecture 10 + 12 + 13 : IG / Footprinting & Reconnaissance
         - Q : what's Information Gathering ?
 		- Q : what we do in information gathering ?
 		- Q : importance of information Gathering ?